 I can’t imagine many things worse than carefully saving and investing money over the years to help secure your retirement, only to find out that the “investment” has been squandered in fees and unsuitable securities.
 It’s so difficult for me to see investors like you being taken advantage of by their financial advisors, and the hardship that follows.
-For that reason, our team at Kass Shuler Investor Advocates has dedicated our careers to helping investors who have found themselves in this same position.
+For that reason, our team at Schwartz Investor Advocates has dedicated our careers to helping investors who have found themselves in this same position.

 In Parts 1 and 2 of this article series, I discussed six red flags to beware of when it comes to bad financial advisors.
 These include: